amaryah-halo/amaryahhalo/README.md

 - 👋 Hi, I’m Amaryah Halo
-- 👀
-- 🌱 I’m currently learning computer science and political science at Victoria University of Wellington

 <!---
 amaryahhalo/amaryahhalo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.